Learning & Development

 The HR Community of Practice offers training, support and an online community for HR professionals throughout the University.

-In an effort to make the University of Michigan Staff Development Philosophy a living presence that guides all activities relating to career development, Career Services has developed a coordinated system of career development services geared for University staff.
+In an effort to make the University of Michigan Staff Development Philosophy a living presence to guide your career development, Career Services has developed a coordinated system of career development resources for staff.
 This web-based resource site is a first step, and is designed to assist you with developing your own plan of action, introduce you to University and Internet resources and services, and provide regular updates on news and events that may be of assistance to you as you go through the process.

 The University of Michigan Executive Officers have formally adopted the following statement.

 The University of Michigan recognizes that people are our most important resource for sustaining excellent teaching, research and service.

 To enhance the ability of staff members to contribute to their departments and to provide career satisfaction for productive employees, we are committed to supporting on going staff development for any staff member.
 Staff development is defined as growth in an individual's knowledge, skill, and personal effectiveness.